 RCNC shall invest at least 90% its assets with a geographic focus on the Nordic region.
-As part of its geographic focus, RCNC may invest in financial instruments which, at the time of investment, are, or within one year of issue intend to be, admitted to trading on a regulated market in the Nordics or subject to regular trading on any other market in The Nordics that are regulated and open to the public or that are issued by issuers that at the time of investment have their registered office in the Nordics or that are time of investment have their main business in the Nordics or that at the time of investment have their main business in the Nordics or that at the time of investment are traded in a local Nordic currency, partly on account in a credit institution based in the Nordic region.
+As part of its geographic focus, RCNC may invest in financial instruments which, at the time of investment, are, or within one year of issue intend to be, admitted to trading on a regulated market in the Nordics or subject to regular trading on any other market in The Nordics that are regulated and open to the public or that are issued by issuers that at the time of investment have their registered office in the Nordics or that at the time of investment are traded in a local Nordic currency, partly on account in a credit institution based in the Nordic region.